 This site provides a brief introductory course on research at the Harvard Law School Library for incoming LLM students.

 We are so glad you are here!
-We have set up this course to help orient you to the library's services and materials before you begin your LLM year.
-We know how busy you will be when you arrive in Cambridge!
-Therefore, we encourage you to complete this short course before you arrive to start your year as an HLS LLM student.
+We have set up this course to help orient you to the library's services and materials before you arrive on campus.
+We know how busy you will be once you're here!
+Therefore, we encourage you to complete this short course before you arrive to start as an HLS LLM student.

 This brief online-only course consists of a series of videos that provide a basic introduction to how research works in the Harvard Law School Library.
 You can watch the entire video series in less than an hour.